Rudolf Kjellén: Ideas

-Kjellén disputed the solely legalistic characterization of states and argued that state and society are not opposites but a synthesis of the two elements.
+Kjellén disputed the solely legalistic characterization of states and asserted that state and society are not opposites but a synthesis of the two elements.
 The state has a responsibility for law and order but also for social welfare/progress, and economic welfare/progress.
+Besides legalistic, states have organic characterization.
+State territories are linked together in "organic connection as bodies with hearts and lungs and less noble parts."
+As any living form, states must expand or die.
+This is due not to pure pull for conquest but to natural necessary growth for the sake of self-preservation.

+Echoing Ratzel's law of expanding spaces, Kjellén states that large states expand at the expense of the small.
+This law has many aberrations but these aberrations only mean that it takes more time for great spaces to become organized.
+It is therefore merely a question of time before the great realms will have grown into their space, and in the long range the indicated tendency is valid without reservation.
+Nevertheless, Kjellén leaves a chance for Sweden.
+He stresses a factor which later would be termed as imperial overstretch.
+The unconstrained, endless "stretching of the borders" increases friction and external vulnerability.
+Cohesion is hard even in the age of communication.
+Hence the future is not so dark for the smaller states.

 Autarky for Kjellén was a solution to a political problem, not an economic policy in itself.
 Dependence on imports meant that a country was not economically self-sufficient.

 Influence

 General Karl Haushofer, who would adopt many of Kjellén's ideas, was not interested in economic policy but would advocate autarky as well; a nation constantly in struggle would demand self-sufficiency.

 Kjellén also (but after Maurice Barrès and numerous "national socialist" parties such as the Czech National Social Party) was an early user of the term "national socialism" in 1910.
 His terminology took form in the Swedish postwar welfare state, Folkhemmet, a term that he coined, which was largely inspired by the social reform-minded conservatism of Otto von Bismarck's Germany.

 Geopolitics was revived in the United States by Zbigniew Brzezinski, Henry Kissinger, and Robert Kaplan.